British Latin American

-British Latin Americans (Spanish: Latinoamericano británico; Portuguese: Latino-americano britânico; Haitian Creole: Britanik latino-ameriken) are Latin Americans of British ancestry.
+British Latin Americans (Spanish: Latinoamericano británico; Portuguese: Latino-americano britânico; Haitian Creole: Britanik Latino-ameriken) are Latin Americans of British ancestry.

 British immigration to Latin America occurred mostly in the 19th and 20th centuries and went primarily to Mexico, Chile, Brazil and Argentina.

 Argentina

-Most of the British Argentine population consists of Anglo-Argentines in the Buenos Aires area.
-In the mid-1980s English Argentines were estimated at 100,000, but in 2025 They estimated to a over 1,000,000 English-Argentines Famous Argentines of significant or full English ancestry include Jorge Luis Borges and Olivia Hussey, the latter famous for playing Juliet in the movie Romeo and Juliet.
-Carlos Pellegrini, who was President of Argentina (1890–92), was of English ancestry through his mother and Franco-Italian through his father.
+Most of the British Argentine population consists of Anglo-Argentines concentrated in the Buenos Aires metropolitan area.
+In the mid-1980s, the number of English Argentines was estimated at 100,000; by 2025, some estimates place the population at over 1,000,000.

+Notable Argentines of significant or full English ancestry include Jorge Luis Borges and Olivia Hussey, the latter known for her portrayal of Juliet in Franco Zeffirelli's 1968 film Romeo and Juliet.
+Carlos Pellegrini, who served as President of Argentina from 1890 to 1892, was of English descent through his mother and of Franco-Italian descent through his father.

-The country has had a Welsh community in Patagonia since their arrival from Liverpool in 1865.
-Named Y Wladfa, its creation was an effort by nonconformists to build a "little Wales" away from English speakers.
-Welsh Argentines number between 80,000 and 100,000.
+Argentina has also had a Welsh community in Patagonia since the arrival of settlers from Liverpool in 1865.
+Known as Y Wladfa, the settlement was established by Welsh nonconformists seeking to create a “Little Wales” away from English influence.
+The Welsh Argentine population is estimated at between 80,000 and 100,000.

-The Scottish diaspora in Argentina is estimated in 200,000.
-The first Argentine woman to earn a Doctor of Medicine degree was Cecilia Grierson, of Scottish ancestry.
+The Scottish diaspora in Argentina is estimated at 200,000 people.
+The first Argentine woman to earn a Doctor of Medicine degree was Cecilia Grierson, who was of Scottish ancestry.